 Wild birds, including their eggs, nests, and chicks, are protected by the Wildlife and Countryside Act 1981.

 Without a license to exterminate them, custodial sentences or fines can be given for the illegal killing of any wild bird, not just rare species.

 Freshwater Pearl Mussels are an endangered species found in rivers in the north of Scotland, the last stronghold of them in the world.

 The penalties for this crime can be severe.
 For every Fresh Water Pearl Mussel killed, taken, or injured, a fine not exceeding £5,000 or 6 months in custody may apply.
 The crime is most likely to occur in low water during the summer months on rivers in the north with good pedestrian and vehicle access.

-It is also an offence to intentionally or recklessly damage or destroy a place that mussels use for shelter or protection.
-Shoddy or unauthorised river engineering, mini hydro-electric schemes or fishing proprietors can all result in alterations to the river bed or bank that can lead to large scale killing or injuring.
+It is also an offence to intentionally or recklessly damage a place that mussels use for shelter or protection.
+Shoddy or unauthorised river engineering, mini hydro-electric schemes or fishing operations can all result in changes to the river bed or bank that can lead to large scale killing or injuring.

 5. CITES (Convention on International Trade in Endangered Species) Issues

-The Convention on International Trade in Endangered Species (CITES) regulates the legal trade in species of birds, animals, and plants whose wild populations are threatened.
+The Convention on International Trade in Endangered Species (CITES) regulates the legal trade in species of wildlife whose populations are threatened.

-CITES currently regulates the trade in 30,000 species.
+CITES currently regulates the trade in many thousands of species.
 The six current priorities are the illegal trade in: